jorams/birch/README.md

 ## Notes

 - The test coverage is, at the moment, very low.
-The only things being tested are the message parser and the CTCP utilities.
+The only things being tested are the message parser, the CTCP utilities and the command-sending functions.
 - Birch does not handle errors in your event handlers, which can result in the connection staying open while the bot/client/whatever has crashed.
 This can be prevented, for example, by defining an `:AROUND` method on `HANDLE-EVENT`, like so:

   ```lisp